rijksuniversiteit-groningen/rugplot/README.md

 ## A violin plot example

-The following code will generate violin plots as swhon in the figure below.
+The following code will generate violin plots as shown in the figure below.

 ```r
   library(rugplot)